ZielMartin/Cg-Anw/libs/glew-2.1.0/README.md

 It is highly recommended to build from a tgz or zip release snapshot.
 The code generation workflow is a complex brew of gnu make, perl and python, that works best on Linux or Mac.
-For most end-users of GLEW the official releases are the best choice, with vertIndex class support.
+For most end-users of GLEW the official releases are the best choice, with first class support.

 ### Linux and Mac